 - Tear pieces of the sourdough bread.
 Slowly add the bread while continuously stir the soup.
 Continue to add the pieces of bread until the soup is nice an thick and the bread is soft

 - Laddle soup into bowl.
 Drizzle with olive oil.
-Sprinkle parm and ENJOY!!
+Sprinkle parm and olive oil.
+Devour immediately!